Find Grad Schools

 405 Yearly Graduations

 Concordia University, Irvine tops the list of the most popular school in the U.S. for parks & rec majors who are seeking their master's degree.
 Each year, around 4,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $40,510 per year, while in-state graduate students, on average, pay $8,630 per year.
+The average in-state tuition for full-time undergraduates is $39,330 per year, while in-state graduate students, on average, pay $8,528 per year.
 During the most recent year for which we have data, 405 people received their master's degree in parks & rec from Concordia University, Irvine.
-About 32% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
-Data shows that Concordia University, Irvine graduates that hold this degree go on to make a median salary of $44,749.
+Of these students, 66% were women and 44% were members of underrepresented racial-ethnic groups.

 #2